How Might We help everyday commuters effectively manage their travel passes and reduce their handoff to 3rd-party apps?

 Since this app has been around for a few years, a growing number of 3rd-party apps have caught up in many places where this app is lacking.
 Due to this, usage of the Ventra app is now only limited to managing the Ventra and Metra cards.
 That is why we decided to do some exploratory research.

 In our competitive review, we investigated several popular transit applications: Google Maps, Transit, Ventra, CityMapper, and Transit Stop.
 These applications had features that Ventra did not have, such as a map view, map and text view of routing, step by step commute information (e.g., est time to arrive, to walk, and disruptions).
 We noted down what each app does best, even the best features of Ventra itself.

 We wanted to know the experiences of everyday commuters with CTA trains and buses.
 Being commuters ourselves, we used our knowledge to create the questionnaire.
-We asked participants about the applications they use for navigation if they have ever missed important announcements while riding CTA, how do they navigate to their destinations, and other experiences around them.
 The interviews helped us gather vital information about their commute problems and the reasons why people prefer 3rd-party apps over the Ventra app for transit information.

 After learning about commuters' past experiences and future expectations, we decided to create a survey to get specific information from participants.
 We asked them about the app they regularly use to aid their commuting experience, for what purpose do they use that application if they ever missed essential announcements and other commute related questions.
 We gathered statistical evidence of the information we found through analysis, competitive review, and interview sessions.

 Based on the collected information, we created two personas based on two distinct profiles of users that we generated from our exploratory research.
 The first one being a person who works in a company and the second one being a person who is studying in DePaul University.